When people look for an interior designer, they almost always start with a Google search. You want them to find and pick you, not your competitors.

 Along with showcasing your work on platforms like Houzz and Pinterest, you’ll also want to create a portfolio on your website.

-One of the best approaches to this, for interior designers, is to create a set of several portfolios, with each one showcasing different design aesthetics.
-You can show your work in different design styles, like mid-century modern, farmhouse, and other trendy aesthetics, as well as your work with different types of design.
+One of the best approaches for interior designers is to create a set of several portfolios, with each showcasing different design options.
+You can show your work in various design styles, like mid-century modern, farmhouse, and other trendy aesthetics, as well as your work with multiple kinds of clients.
 (For example, commercial versus residential work.)

 Create a blog strategy that aligns with your expertise.